HackYourFuture/React/week1/lesson-plan.md

 - Age
 - Height
 - Spoken languages

+### Counter
+Expanding the Counter example, Add two new buttons:
+1. Reset button.
+Clicking this button will reset the counter
+2. Increment double.
+Clicking this button will double the counter.

 ### UserItemList
 Create a component that renders a list of UserItemExpanded using the users array below